 All business capital gains - when you dispose of a business asset - are subject to CGT (for unincorporated businesses).
 This can include personal assets used in your business, for example, if you run your business from home.

-There is no CGT to pay if your total personal and business capital gains are within the annual CGT tax-free allowance of £6,000 in 2023/24 and the total value of assets disposed of is within four times this amount.
+There is no CGT to pay if your total personal and business capital gains are within the annual CGT tax-free allowance and the total value of assets disposed of is within four times this amount.
 Any losses you have made disposing of assets liable to CGT can be set against gains when working out your total capital gains.

-The annual CGT exemption amount will be reduced and fixed in 2024/25 at £3,000 for individuals and personal representatives, and £1,500 for most trustees.
+The annual CGT exemption amount has been fixed at £3,000 for individuals and personal representatives, and £1,500 for most trustees from April 2024.

 Above this level, personal and business capital gains must be reported on additional CGT pages in your self-assessment tax return.
-CGT is normally payable at 10% if your income is within the basic rate tax band or 20% otherwise (18% and 28% for residential properties).
+CGT is payable at 18% if your income is within the basic rate tax band or 24% otherwise from 30 October 2024 (10% and 20% prior to this date).

 Business capital gains planning